salvolannister/TileLevel/README.md

 # Requirements

-- stop input when game is over
+- refactor the tick function in gamemode

-- if player jumping tile shouldn't become colored
+- [Additional]if player jumping tile shouldn't become colored

-- initialization can be done in header files too, but don't split it both in header and cpp files

-- [Additional] Add tile that turns blu and its behaviour

 - [Additional] There should be some BP rules that constrain red tiles to be a certain number that doesn't prevent player win (there is no path for the player to win)